-- a.
-In addition to the General Admissions Requirements, applicants seeking enrollment in the Nursing programs must obtain the following in order to be accepted\\:

-- Clear criminal background check

-- Clear drug screen

 - b.
-Required Immunization and Health Screening documentation must be submitted to the Student Success Coordinator as follows:
+Required Immunization and Health Screening documentation must be submitted to the Student Success Coordinator at the start of the first Nursing core course as follows:

 - Immunizations:

 - MMR Series (2 shots)

 - Hep B Series (can be 2 or 3 shots depending on the series)

 - Varicella Series (2 shots) or proof of disease

-- o Completed COVID-19 card
+- Completed COVID-19 card

 - Tdap (Tetanus good for 10 years)

 - Flu (Flu season; October May)

 - Screenings:

 - Tuberculosis screening (2-step sking test or x-ray or Quantiferon/Titer iii); good for one year only

-- Physical exam (during the first year prior to clinicals)
+- o Physical exam

 - c.
 Students enrolling in a hybrid program version must successfully complete the program orientation and a Distance Learning Profile in order to be eligible to take distance education courses.